zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/effort-provider.md

  - It creates a fake or mock database that allows you to test the Business Logic Layer (BLL) without worrying about your Data Access Layer (DAL).
  - It is an ADO.NET provider that executes all the data operations on a lightweight in-process main memory database instead of a traditional external database.
- - PostgreSQL requires very minimum maintained efforts because of its stability.
+ - PostgreSQL requires very minimal maintenance effort because of its stability.

 ## Install EFE

 Let's create a new application using the **Console App (.NET Framework)** template and install [Z.EntityFramework.Extensions](https://www.nuget.org/packages/Z.EntityFramework.Extensions/).

-**Entity Framework Extensions (EFE)** library is available as a nuget package and you can install it using **Nuget Package Manager**.
+**Entity Framework Extensions (EFE)** library is available as a NuGet package and you can install it using **NuGet Package Manager**.

 In the **Package Manager Console** window, enter the following command.